✦ Radian CCA-F · Fully Self-Contained

 ✗ Don't

-• Don't pick answers that reference non-existent features: CLAUDE_HEADLESS, --batch, required: true in tool_choice, config.json commands array
+• Pick answers that reference non-existent features: CLAUDE_HEADLESS, --batch flag, parallel: true

 Agentic Systems — Real-World Dos & Don'ts